Alexander Dorsey

 But Jacob Beckley was a Justice of the Peace, and Jacob Beckley didn’t believe Alexander Dorsey was free.
 He said Dorsey was a runaway slave, and he dragged him to jail.

-Of course, the warden believed Beckley.
-He posted an advertisement instructing Dorsey’s imagined owner to come claim his property.
-Otherwise, the warden advised, Dorsey would be “discharged according to the law”: he would be sold.
-A month went by, but no one came forward to claim him.
-Instead, Dorsey became the property of Baltimore slave trader Joseph S. Donovan.
+Of course, the warden of the Baltimore City, Daniel Steever, took Beckley’s side.
+Steever posted an advertisement instructing Dorsey’s supposed enslaver to come claim his property.
+Otherwise, the warden advised, Dorsey would be “discharged according to the law,” meaning he would be sold.
+A month went by, but no one came forward to claim Dorsey.
+Then, on March 5, 1845, Dorsey was sold to the Baltimore slave trader Joseph S. Donovan.
+Two and a half weeks later, Donovan sent Dorsey to New Orleans aboard the barque Home.

 • Shortly before Washington Seminary ended its operations, on October 13, 1827, the Jesuits of Georgetown College hired Gabriel Dorsey out, paying $1 per month to his owner Margaret Fenwick.
 On that date, they also ended their agreement to hire out Hillary, a woman also owned by Fenwick who had worked for the College since May 1, 1825.